softwarefactory-project/www.softwarefactory-project.io/website/content/blog-quay.rst

 The Python Quay tool is a Python base script, that helps automate the Quay deployment.
 For example, there is some new Openstack release and each release got its own dedicated organization just for it.
-That requires actions:
+That needs the following manual actions:

 - create organization,
 - create `robot` user,